dylanfisher/forest/README.md

 - [ ] more robust filter pattern for index views, and ability to select by multiple filters + search, and retain these filters when navigating between records
-- [ ] add and/or standardize setting @record and @records instance variables in controller to alias appropriate record
 - [ ] email confirmations for user related actions
-- [ ] remove font-awesome dependency from simplemde markdown editor
 - [ ] add migrations to host app without running install:migrations command
 - [ ] versioning option for data associated pages, settings, menus, etc.
 - [ ] version diff UI like wordpress?